WeaselGames/godot_luaAPI/README.md

 This is a Godot engine module that adds Lua API support via GDScript.
 Importantly this is **NOT** meant to be a replacement for or alternative to GDScript.
 This module provides no functionality to program your game out of the box.
 This module allows you to create custom modding API's in a sandboxed environment.
 You have control of what people can and can not do within that sandbox.

-If you are looking to make your game using Lua instead of creating a modding API check out one of these modules
+If you are looking to make your game using Lua instead of creating a modding API check out one of these projects
 - [luascript](https://github.com/perbone/luascript) by [perbone](https://github.com/perbone)
 - [godot-lua-pluginscript](https://github.com/gilzoide/godot-lua-pluginscript) by [gilzoide](https://github.com/gilzoide)